-(3) An officer in the service of a province of a class defined by the administrator of that province by notice in the Official Gazette of the province concerned, shall be competent to serve any process of the court or any other document in a case in which a prosecution takes place for an offence in terms of any law of that province as if he had been appointed as a deputy messenger of the court.

-[subsection (3) added by section 2(b) of Act 19 of 1963]

-(4) An officer or employee in the service of the State of a class defined by the Minister by notice in the Gazette, shall be competent to serve any process of the court or any other document in a case in which a prosecution takes place for an offence in terms of a provision of any law specified by the Minister in such notice, as if he had been appointed as a sheriff of the court.
+- (3) An officer in the service of a province of a class defined by the Premier of that province by notice in the Provincial Gazette of the province concerned, shall be competent to serve any process of the court or any other document in a case in which a prosecution takes place for an offence in terms of any law of that province as if he had been appointed as a deputy messenger of the court. - [subsection (3) added by section 2(b) of Act 19 of 1963 and amended by section 4 of Act 18 of 1996] - (4) An officer or employee in the service of the State of a class defined by the Minister by notice in the Gazette, shall be competent to serve any process of the court or any other document in a case in which a prosecution takes place for an offence in terms of a provision of any law specified by the Minister in such notice, as if he had been appointed as a sheriff of the court.